Narasimha1997/boson-lang/README.md

 9. Iterators (psuedo iterators)
 10. Byte code generation, serialization and loading

+Note: The documentation of this project is still in early stages.

 ## Installation:
 Building the language from source requires a working rust toolchain installed on the host machine.
 Check out the tutorial [here](https://doc.rust-lang.org/cargo/getting-started/installation.html) to set-up Rust and Cargo.